cahyosubroto/cahyosubroto.github.io/src/getting-started/quickstart.md

 ### Step 4: Calling the Function (OPTIONAL)

-We'll call the function inside a materialized view aggregating each user's activity scores.
+We'll call a function inside a materialized view aggregating each user's activity scores.
 You can call the function just like you'd call a function in SQL.

 ```sh
 zillabase migration add activity_scores